So, what’s your type? No, we’re not asking about your romantic life… we’re asking about your skin type.

 What products should I use if I have normal skin?

 Normal skin is just as prone to fine lines and wrinkles, sun damage, and uneven skin tone as anyone else.
 Also, just because you have normal skin now, doesn’t mean you might not experience dryness or sensitivity as you age.
-That’s why the best route for you is maintenance and that means sticking to a twice daily routine using products that’re good for any skin type.
+That’s why the best route for you is maintenance, and that means sticking to a twice daily routine using products that are good for any skin type.

 What ingredients should normal skin types look for?

-- Squalane – Squalane is great for normal skin types because it mimics our own natural oil (why mess with a good thing?)
+Squalane is great for normal skin types because it mimics our own natural oil & keeps it balanced.

 Dry Skin Types